NOVA IMS - Universidade Nova de Lisboa - Portugal 7th and 8th December

 Thank you for your interest in participating in GeoMundus 2018.

-All individuals interested in any aspect of geospatial technologies are invited to submit either a short paper
+All individuals interested in any aspect of geospatial technologies are invited to submit their research,

 Please note that GeoMundus does not provide invitations and does not support Visa Processes.

-During the submission process, you will be asked to identify the most applicable topic for your short paper or poster.
+During the submission process, you will be asked to identify the most applicable topic for your poster.
 Potential topics along with applications of Geospatial Technologies and its Interaction include, but are not limited to:

 Geographic Information Science